toomuchdesign/npm-package-template/.github/ISSUE_TEMPLATE/bug.md

 A clear and concise description of what the bug is.

-## To Reproduce
+## Reproduction

-Steps to reproduce the behavior:
+Please provide a link to a minimal GitHub repo reproducing the issue or updating tests with relevant failing case.

+We might not be able to provide support otherwise.
+[Read why here](https://gist.github.com/Rich-Harris/88c5fc2ac6dc941b22e7996af05d70ff).

 ## Expected behavior

 A clear and concise description of what you expected to happen.

-## Link to repl or repo

-Please provide either a [repl.it demo](https://repl.it/languages/jest) or a minimal repository on GitHub.

 ## Run `npx envinfo --preset jest`